 THE SHORT STORY:

-I am the author of the creepy MG fantasy adventure The Jumbies (with a sequel coming in fall 2017), the contemporary YA novel Angel’s Grace and 9 non-fiction books for kids in elementary through high school.
+I am the New York Times bestselling author of Minecraft: The Crash, as well as the creepy Caribbean series The Jumbies, which includes The Jumbies (2015), Rise of the Jumbies (2017), and The Jumbie God’s Revenge (scheduled for 2019).
+I’ve also written the contemporary YA novel Angel’s Grace and 9 non-fiction books for kids in elementary through high school.

 I’m a former elementary school teacher, I do lots of author visits, and I’m on the faculty at Lesley University’s Creative Writing MFA program.